lab596/civiform/Dev-guide-&-standards.md

 All major user-facing features should be covered by a functional browser test.

 Tests that require a play application should either use `extends play.test.WithApplication` or `extends repository.WithPostgresContainer`, opting for the latter if a database is required.
 By default, using `extends play.test.WithApplication` will produce an application with a binding to an in-memory postgres database that is incompatible with everything and is pretty much useless.

+### Functional browser tests

+Functional browser tests use the [Playwright](https://playwright.dev) browser automation TypeScript library with the [Jest](https://jestjs.io/) test runner.
+The code for those tests lives in the [browser-test](https://github.com/seattle-uat/civiform/tree/main/browser-test) subdirectory.

+Browser tests run against an application stack that is very similar to the local development stack.
+The test stack has its own application server, postgres database, and fake IDCS server that all run in Docker, separate from the test code.
+The test stack is intended to stay up between test runs to reduce the iteration time for running the tests while developing.
+To run the tests:

+- `./bin/build-browser-tests` - build the Docker image for running the playwright tests.
+This only needs to be done once.
+- `./bin/run-browser-test-env` - bring up the local test environment.
+Leave this running while you are working for faster browser test runs.
+- `./bin/run-browser-tests` - run the playwright tests in a docker container.

+To run a test in a specific file, you can pass the file path relative to the `browser-test/src` directory e.g. `./bin/run-browser-tests landing_page.test.ts`.

+Debugging tips:

+You can take screenshots of the browser during test runs and save them to `browser-test/tmp`. (that directory [is mounted as a volume](https://github.com/seattle-uat/civiform/blob/main/bin/run-browser-tests) in the Docker test container).
+For example, to take a full-page screenshot and save it in a file called `screenshot.png`: `await page.screenshot({ path: 'tmp/screenshot.png', fullPage: true })`. **Note that you must prefix the filename with `tmp/`**.
+[More info on taking screenshots with Playwright here](https://playwright.dev/docs/screenshots).

+#### Guidelines for functional browser tests

+In contrast to unit tests, browser tests do not and should attempt to exhaustively test all code paths and states possible for the system under test.

 ### Controller tests